wp-plugins/wp-gnusocial/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An GNU social based comment system for WordPress
+GNU social based comment system for WordPress

 == Description ==

-An [GNU social](https://gnu.io/social/) based comment system.
+[GNU social](https://gnu.io/social/) based comment system.
 After installing and configurating the plugin, evey new post will start a new conversation in your GNU social node.
 The conversation will be displayed and locally saved as usual wordpress comments in your blog.
 Everybody with an user in a node with someone subscribed to your GNU social user (i.e. your node) can comment your post directly from its own GNU social node.

 == Installation ==